EventStore/EventStore/docs/server/security/protocol-security.md

 ```

 ::: warning
-If you are running EventStoreDB on Linux, remember that all certificate files should have restrictive rights, otherwise the OS won't allow using them.
+If you are running KurrentDB on Linux, remember that all certificate files should have restrictive rights, otherwise the OS won't allow using them.
 Usually, you'd need to change rights for each certificate file to prevent the "permissions are too open" error.

 You can do it by running the following command: